piconaut/blinkiegen/README.md

 # blinkiegen
 simple blinkie generator in php

+## to run:
+* i guess this depends where you're running/hosting?
+* this should work out-of-the-box on Glitch -- just import the repo [https://github.com/piconaut/blinkiegen](https://github.com/piconaut/blinkiegen). i currently have it running as a [Glitch project](https://glitch.com/edit/#!/cotton-wirehaired-court).
+* Debian/Ubuntu: in bash, at the repo's root directory, use `php -S localhost:80` to run on the standard HTTP port 80.

-to add a new style:
+## to add a new style:
 1) save a blank blinkie `.gif` file to the `blank/` folder.

     e.g.: `blank/example.gif`